G00364769/Project-2018/README.md

 Project Name myproject.py
-While running this project it will ask for Sepal, Petal (length and width) and based on code it will give flower name record as output
-So my next opinion if I can represent this in Graph so I extend (myproject.py) project
-In graph pattern
+While running this project it will ask for Sepal, Petal (length and width) and based on code it will give flower name record as output and if I can represent this in Graph so I extend (myproject.py) project  In graph pattern

-### Create the graphs
+### Analysis before Creating the graphs
 First I am reading the csv file in Table form so while reading table I am getting below record as per screenshot in that I can see it reads all 150 row and columns

 ![capture1](https://user-images.githubusercontent.com/36301378/39094951-6493fa16-4630-11e8-814e-e5e2fed8c98c.PNG)